microsoft/verona/docs/motivation.md

     - C#: extension methods

 ### Disjunction types
 Verona also includes disjunction types.
-Assuming two classes `C` and `D` we can define the new type
+Assuming two types `C` and `D` we can define the new type
 ```verona
 type COrD = C | D
 ```
+This describes the union of the two types.

+If we assume `C` and `D` above are classes, we can furthermore write pattern matches to distinguish between the two types dynamically.

-Since in Verona there is no inheritance between classes, this allows us to check that a pattern match is exhaustive, and furthermore matching on a concrete type allows us to do implicit type filtering.
-For example, imagine a case match like this
+Since in Verona there is no subtyping between classes, we are able to check that a pattern match is exhaustive, and furthermore matching on concrete types will allow us to do implicit type filtering over match cases.
+E.g. imagine a case match like this
 ```verona
 // C, D, E are classes